xillio/definitive-guide/02_developing_a_plugin.md

 </function>
 ```

-You can see several components in this xml file so let's walk through them.
+There are several components in this xml file so let's walk through them.

 ### Description

-In the description section you can write the main body of the documentation.
+In the description section we have the main body of the documentation.
 Here you should describe how your construct works and what valid input and output is.
-You can get into great detail here and use markdown headings and tables to make your documentation more readable.
+You can go into great detail here and use markdown headings and tables to make your documentation more readable.

 ### Examples